Special Relativity -- Applications to astronomy and the accelerator physics: A Critical Survey of Present Approaches to Special Relativity

 \subsubsection{The Usual Covariant Approach}

-In the usual covariant approach the special of relativity is understood as the theory of space-time with pseudo-Euclidean geometry.
-Quantities of physical interest are represented by tensors in a four-dimensional space-time, i.e. by covariant quantities, and the laws of physics are written in manifestly covariant way as four-tensor equations.
+In the standard covariant approach, special relativity is formulated as a theory of space-time with pseudo-Euclidean geometry.
+Physical quantities are represented by tensors in four-dimensional space-time, making them covariant, and the laws of physics are expressed as four-tensor equations to ensure manifest covariance.

-In order to develop space-time geometry, it is necessary to introduce a metric or a measure $ds$ of space-time intervals.
-The type of measure determines the nature of the geometry.
-Any event in the usual covariant approach is mathematically represented by a point in space-time, called world-point.
-The evolution of a particle is, instead, represented by a curve in space-time, called world-line.
-If $ds$ is the infinitesimal displacement along a particle world-line, then
+To develop space-time geometry, a metric or measure $ds$ of space-time intervals must be introduced.
+The choice of measure determines the nature of the geometry.
+In this framework, an event is mathematically represented by a point in space-time, called a world-point, while the evolution of a particle is depicted as a curve in space-time, known as a world-line.
+If $ds$ represents the infinitesimal displacement along a particle's world-line, then

 where we have selected a special type of coordinate system (a Lorentz coordinate system), defined by the requirement that Eq. (\ref{MM1}) holds.